QinGuodong1287/FunctionSolveSystem/README.md

 If this application has an exception, please report it to us.\
 You can report it by below three ways:\
 1.Send an email with exception context to us at "qinguodong07@qq.com" or "qinguodong07@foxmail.com".\
-2.Go to the Github issues page "https://github.com/QinGuodong1287/FunctionSolveSystem/issues", and submit a issue with exception context to us.\
+2.Go to the Github issues page(https://github.com/QinGuodong1287/FunctionSolveSystem/issues), and submit a issue with exception context to us.\
 Finally, hava a good time!

 > Note:\